hotelmah/mytinytodo-v2/README.md

 Since this is an application and not a library or dependency, the best way to install is to clone this repository to a public_http folder and run composer install.
 Then navigate to index, and the setup should run.

+## Files Not Included in Repository

+These two files are installed when the setup runs.

+- mytinytodo.db
+- App\Config\config.database.php

 ## RSS Feed

 The RS Feed feature may not be working properly.